UoB-Mathematics-Students/UoB-Mathematics/README.md

 Contributing
 ------------
-If you wish to contribute to a particular module, follow the steps outlined [here](How-to-use-git.md).
+If you wish to contribute to a particular module, follow the steps outlined [here][tutorial-link].

 The main format used should be LaTeX, or plain text.
 If you wish to submit a a non-text file, please email [UoBMathsGithub@googlemail.com][contact].
 (Please try not to submit word documents).